 Recent advances in technology have enabled IoT deployments to expand significantly, with ease, and at scale.
 Integrators and end-u...

 However, their coverage relies on the proximity to those antennas, which have limited deployment in mountains, deep countryside, deserts, and even less on high seas.
-Moreover, the lack of interoperability between these networks makes them hardly usable for global connectivity needs.
-Therefore, how can you monitor your fixed or moving assets within that remaining 90% of the world’s surface which is not covered by terrestrial connectivity?
+Moreover, the need for interoperability between these networks makes them hardly usable for global connectivity.
+Therefore, how can you monitor your fixed or moving assets within the remaining 85% of the world’s surface, uncovered by terrestrial connectivity?

-While IoT devices can offer you regular updates on any given parameter like temperature, pressure, moist level, or any other need for maintenance, SatIoT ensures these updates never cease, regardless of your assets’ whereabouts.
-Complementary, SatIoT fills the lack of coverage of terrestrial solutions with disruptive technologies.
+While IoT can offer you regular updates on any parameter like temperature, pressure, moisture level, or any other need for maintenance, SatIoT ensures these updates never cease, regardless of your assets’ whereabouts.
+Complementary but more effective and robust, SatIoT fills the disadvantages of terrestrial solutions with disruptive technologies.

-Satellite connectivity used to be cost-prohibitive because conventional broadband constellations were not built for IoT applications.
-Now, with the use of off-the-shelf components and CubeSats – standard satellite format – and cheaper access to space thanks to new launch providers and standardisation, the NewSpace approach enables low-cost services, suitable for IoT applications.
+Satellite connectivity used to be cost-prohibitive because conventional broadband constellations are not built for IoT applications.
+With the use of off-the-shelf components and CubeSats – standard satellite format – and cheaper access to space thanks to new launch providers and standardisation, the NewSpace approach enables low-cost services suitable for IoT applications.

-Believing in hybrid connectivity, Astrocast is also working with partners and solution providers to help them expand their terrestrial services through satellite coverage.
+Believing in hybrid communications, Astrocast is also working with partners and integrators to help them expand their terrestrial services through satellite coverage.
 Relentlessly, Astrocast makes SatIoT available and affordable to all: it provides direct-to-satellite connectivity for each asset and optimized end-to-end communication, so you can make the best of your business.

 Taking IoT Assets further with Astrocast